oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

 **Note:** Replace variables with values configured in `webcenter.env.list` The above command deletes any previous RCU with the same prefix if `DB_DROP_AND_CREATE=true`

-The docker run command creates the container as well as starts the Admin Server in sequence given below:
+The docker run command creates the container as well as starts the Administration Server in sequence given below:

 * Node Manager
-* Admin Server
+* Administration Server

 When the command is run for the first time, the domain is created and the Oracle WebCenter Portal Server is configured, so the following are done in sequence